Police: 3 hurt in Florida mall shooting as shoppers scatter

-MIAMI (AP) — A shooting at an upscale South Florida shopping mall that erupted from a fight between two groups of people left three persons injured Saturday afternoon and sent anxious shoppers fleeing, police and local reports say.
+MIAMI (AP) — A shooting at a South Florida shopping mall that was sparked by a fight between two groups of people sent panicked shoppers fleeing and left three persons injured Saturday afternoon, police and witnesses said.

-Live aerial television news footage showed people scattering outside the Aventura Mall after reports of gunfire.
-Law enforcement vehicles could be seen converging outside the complex and blocking roads.
+Live aerial television news footage showed people scattering outside the Aventura Mall after the initial reports of gunfire.
+Law enforcement vehicles could be seen converging at the complex and blocking roads.

-Aventura Police said two groups of people had begun fighting, sparking the shooting.
+Aventura Police said two groups of people had begun fighting before it escalated to gunfire.

-Police said the three people injured were being treated at hospitals and their injuries were not life-threatening.
+Police said the three wounded were taken to hospitals but their injuries were not life-threatening.

 Aventura Police later tweeted that authorities had “several suspects” in custody who were being questioned by detectives.
 Police had no immediate report on what touched off the incident and did not immediately release the identities of those in custody or injured.

-After the shooting, all patrons and employees were escorted from the shopping complex and officials were restricting access to the mall until further notice, police said.
+After the shooting, mall patrons and employees were led out of the shopping complex and officials announced the mall would not reopen until Sunday.

-Aventura City Manager Ron Wasson told The Miami Herald that authorities were sweeping the area in case someone dropped a firearm.
+Oscar Alvarado, a worker at the mall, said the complex was bustling with a strong Mother’s Day weekend crowd when the chaos erupted.
+He said it wasn’t the first shootingat the mall that he’s experienced.

+“This time I do have to say I could hear the screams from so far away.
+I could clearly hear the people were really, really worried and concerned,” he said.
+“They were yelling `shooter, shooter.’ ”

 Luke Lockart, 22, said he was in Armani Exchange, checking out, when he heard screaming and things falling over because people were running into the store and knocking over mannequins.